T-DevH/Jetson_nano_tf-trt/README.md

 Prerequisite
 ------------

-The code in this repository was tested on both Jetson Nano and Jetson TX2 Devkits.
-In order to run the demos below, first make sure you have the proper version of image (JetPack) installed on the target Jetson system.
-For example, this is my blog post about setting up a Jetson Nano: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).
+The code in this repository is tested on  Jetson Nano.
+In order to run the demos below, first make sure you have the JetPack 4.4 installed on the Jetson nano system.

-More specifically, the target Jetson system must have TensorRT libraries installed.  **Demo #1 and Demo #2 should work for TensorRT 3.x ~ 7.x, while Demo #3 and Demo #4 would require TensorRT 5.x ~ 7.x.**

-You could check which version of TensorRT has been installed on your Jetson system by looking at file names of the libraries.
-For example, TensorRT v5.1.6 (from JetPack-4.2.2) was present on one of my Jetson Nano DevKits.
+## Hardware
+- Jetson nano
+- HDMA screen
+- USB keyboard and mouse
+- Wifi, complete kit
+- Makeronics Developer Kit for Jetson Nano (Wifi included)
+- SD card reader
+- Logitech USB camera

+## Step 1: Flash NVIDIA’s Jetson Nano Developer Kit .img to a microSD
+NVIDIA JetPack 4.4  bundles most of the developer tools required on the Jetson platform, including system profiler, graphics debugger, and the CUDA Toolkit
+- L4T R32.4.2
+- CUDA 10.2
+- cuDNN 8.0.0 (Developer Preview)
+- TensorRT 7.1.0 (Developer Preview)
+- VisionWorks 1.6
+- OpenCV 4.1
+- Vulkan 1.2
+- VPI 0.2.0 (Developer Preview)
+- Nsight Systems 2020.2
+- Nsight Graphics 2020.1
+- Nsight Compute 2019.3

+Download Jetpack 4.4 from ([here]https://developer.nvidia.com/embedded/jetpack).
+I am using my mac and a microSD card reader.
+You will need to download and install BalenaEtcher a disk image flashing tool.
+Insert the microSD into the card reader, and then plug the card reader into a USB port on your computer.
+Start balenaEtcher and proceed to flash.
+Once flashing is completed, eject and you are ready to move to step 2.

+## Step 2: Boot Jetson Nano with the microSD
+Insert the microSD into the Jetson Nano, connect thescreen, keyboard, mouse.
+Apply power.
+Insert the power plug of your power adapter into your Jetson Nano (use the J48 jumper if using a 20W barrel plug supply).
+You will see the NVIDIA + Ubuntu 18.04 desktop, you should configure your wired or wireless network settings, langage and basic linux configuration including setting a password.

 ```shell
 $ ls /usr/lib/aarch64-linux-gnu/libnvinfer.so*